-ON THIS PAGE: You will read about your medical care after treatment for a carcinoid tumor is finished and why this follow-up care is important.
+ON THIS PAGE: You will read about your medical care after treatment for a carcinoid tumor is completed, and why this follow-up care is important.
 To see other pages, use the menu on the side of your screen.

 This plan may include regular physical examinations and/or medical tests to monitor your recovery for the coming months and years.
 This is important because a carcinoid tumor can recur even several years after treatment.

 Patients and families should be aware that a carcinoid tumor is slow growing and may be similar to a chronic illness, which means the patient will receive treatment and follow-up care in cycles on an ongoing basis.
-Some patients also experience late effects after being treated with octreotide, such as thyroid and gallbladder problems.
+Learn more about the importance of follow-up care .

-ASCO offers cancer treatment summary forms to help keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.
+You and your doctor should work together to develop a personalized follow-up care plan.
+Be sure to ask about any concerns you have about your future physical or emotional health.
+ASCO offers forms to help create a treatment summary to keep track of the cancer treatment you received and develop a survivorship care plan once treatment is completed.

 This is also a good time to decide who will lead your follow-up care.
 Some survivors continue to see their oncologist, while others transition back to the general care of their family doctor or another health care professional.
 This decision depends on several factors, including the type and stage of cancer, side effects, health insurance rules, and your personal preferences.